Habits for the New Year and Beyond – #5 Change Your Grocery Store

 IMG 2170

 And sometimes, you don’t even need to leave your house.
 Buying organic staples on the internet is a terrific way to save money and time!
+(Green Polka Dot Box is a fantastic option with lower prices that you can find at the stores in town).
 I can buy organic coconut palm sugar for about half the price I can get it in most natural food stores.
 This can add up to big savings overtime and worth the click, don’t you think?
-I also buy coconut oil, Ezekiel pasta, nuts, dried fruit and snacks on the internet too.
-Have you been to the Food Babe Shop yet?
+I also buy coconut oil, ezekiel tortillas, nuts, dried fruit and various organic snacks on the internet too.
+Have you been to the Food Babe Shop yet to see some of my favorites?

 Remember always….
 “The greatest wealth is health.”
 Support establishments that want you to be well!
 Vote with your dollars.
 And shop smart.